-I have heard the comparison of Jesus' three days and three nights with that of Abraham when he was going to sacrifice Isaac (Genesis 22).
+A comparison that is often made is that there were three days in both cases.
 Three understandings of that are diagrammed above.
-Note, in the first situation, that the three days and three nights are before the sacrifice in Abraham's case and after the sacrifice in Jesus' case.
+Note, in the first situation, that the three days and three nights are before the sacrifice in Abraham's case and after in Jesus' case so there is a difference when compared to the usual understanding of Jesus' resurrection

-Abraham's decision to obey God and "sacrifice" his Son corresponded to and represented the Father "delivering" His Son in respect of the free-will choice of the Jewish leaders to reject Him.
+Abraham's decision to obey God and "sacrifice" his Son corresponded to and represented the Father's action to "deliver" His Son in respect of the free-will choice of the Jewish leaders.